-Save Money by Increasing Attic Insulation in Indianapolis
+Save Money with Attic Insulation Installation in Indianapolis

-Having the correct amount of insulation in your attic can make your Indianapolis home more pleasant all year long.
-Increased energy efficiency could also help you save money on heating and cooling bills.
+Having the right amount of insulation in your attic can make your Indianapolis home more pleasant all year long.
+Increased energy efficiency could also help you save money on heating and cooling expenses.

 Do you have the correct amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. lack enough insulation.
-If every home in the country was suitably insulated to modern building code, the Boston University School of Public Health discovered it would reduce electric consumption by 37 billion kilowatts.
+A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. lack enough insulation.
+If every home in the country was properly insulated to modern building code, the Boston University School of Public Health found it would reduce electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes annually!

-You can check existing insulation to find out if you have enough in your attic.
-If it’s less than 7” deep, your home is underinsulated.
+You can check existing insulation to find out if you have a sufficient amount in your attic.
+If it’s less than 7” deep, your Indianapolis home is doesn’t have enough insulation.
 In Indianapolis, 16-18” deep is recommended.

-Building up your insulation levels could positively affect your energy bills, saving you up to 20 percent.** It can supply a vapor barrier against humidity, stop air leaks and may restrict wear and tear on your HVAC system.
+Building up your insulation levels could positively impact your energy bills, saving you up to 20 percent.** It can supply a vapor barrier against humidity, stop air leaks and may limit wear and tear on your HVAC system.

 Types of Attic Insulation